TrelisResearch/minimal-arc/dsl/README.md

 - `--save PATH`: Save visualization to file
 - `--data-path PATH`: Path to the data directory
 - `--parallel`: Use parallel search (default: True)
-- `--num-processes INT`: Number of processes to use (default: CPU count - 1)
+- `--num-processes INT`: Number of processes to use (default: CPU count - 1) # that's cpu count minus one.
 - `--op-timeout FLOAT`: Timeout for individual operations in seconds (default: 0.25)
 - `--debug`: Print debug information